Overheard on Slack: RIP IRL?

 What you are saying about the value of IRL experiences is directly related to the reason for my disappointment.
 We could have (and considered) holding our HR conference sessions online, but so much of the value comes not from the content of the sessions (although I’m sure mine would have been fantastic) but the opportunity to reconnect with old friends and new colleagues outside of the formal sessions.
 That’s where so much of the real learning happens, and there’s no way to replicate that.

 Yes, I’m sure your session would have been fantastic so let’s figure out how to still do that albeit not IRL.
 Besides losing out on interaction time with our industry colleagues, conference cancellations are terrible for service workers, creatives, contractors, and gig economy workers.
 We can WFH but they cannot.
 You know who also can't WFH?
 School kids who don't have internet at home and can't access online learning (not to mention free or reduced meals that are served in school).
 What is the right thing for businesses to do?
 It's encouraging that companies are considering compensating or will compensate their contractors.

 Matt Hoffman 11:49 AM

-As you mentioned, at M13 we are learning how to build an effective organization on two coasts.
-One of Carter’s most brilliant contributions to our culture is the forcing function of dock-in weeks, where we all come together as a team in-person to have meaningful discussions and build deeper relationships.
-What we’d soon come to realize is that the value of these dock-ins is not in ten structured planning sessions but in the chance to get to know each other better as partners and human beings.
-That strong foundation enables us to work more closely, collaboratively and more trusting, which in turn lets us work more effectively for the majority of times in which we are distributed. ⭐️
+As you mentioned, at M13 we're learning how to build an effective organization on two coasts.
+One of Carter’s most brilliant contributions to our culture is the forcing function of dock-in weeks, where we all come together as a team in person to have meaningful discussions and build deeper relationships.
+What we’d soon come to realize is that the value of these dock-ins is not in 10 structured planning sessions but in the chance to get to know each other better as partners and human beings.
+That strong foundation enables us to work more closely, collaboratively, and be more trusting, which in turn lets us work more effectively for the majority of times in which we are distributed. ⭐️

 Christine 11:59 AM